NicoOhler/Notes/Informatik/Algorithms/Design Patterns/Design Patterns/Structural Patterns.md

  >[!quote] Flyweight
 > > [!tip] Core idea
-> > + share global state and vary differences only when needed
+> > + share global intrinsic state and vary differences only when needed
+> > + extrinsic state represents concrete instance and is passed as input
 >
 ![](../../../../z_images/Pasted%20image%2020251224124420.png)